Work at the African American Museum of Iowa

 Join the team at the African American Museum of Iowa.

-Submit cover letter, resume, and two references via email to Felicite Wolfe at email@example.com by March 1, 2017.
+Please send a cover letter, resume, and three references to firstname.lastname@example.org by July 21, 2017.

 Internships are available to current and recent undergraduate and postgraduate students.
 Internships are unpaid.
 To apply for an internship, submit an internship and volunteer application.